walle19/Cheatsheets/Git/10 day-to-day commands.md

 # 10 Day-to-day Useful Commands

 1. git init

 Create an empty Git repository or reinitialize an existing one
 ```
 git init
 ```

-> Tip: In an existing repository it is safe to run git initas it would not override anything that is already there.
+> Tip: In an existing repository it is safe to run git init as it would not override anything that is already there.

 2. git clone

 Clone a repository into a new directory
 ```
 // Clone via HTTPS URL: